commercionetwork/commercionetwork/docs/modules/commerciomint/README.md

 ## Abstract

-This document specifies the commerciomint module of the Commercio Network.
+This document specifies the commerciomint module of the Commercio Network chain.

 The `commerciomint` module is the one that allows you to create Exchange Trade Position (*ETPs*) using your Commercio.network tokens (*ucommercio*) in order to get Commercio Cash Credits (*uccc*) in return.